google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_classification_in_cjk/content.md

 ### About the names

-You might have noticed how some names start the same but end up with either “-ti” or “-shu”.
+You may have noticed how some names start the same, but end up with either “-ti” or “-shu”.
 In Chinese, 书 [shu] means “calligraphic style” in the context of 书法 [shufa] for calligraphy.
 And 体 [ti] means “typographic style” in the context of 字体 [ziti] for typography.
 A typographic style is very often named after its calligraphic style, or contains a reference to its style directly in the name.

 ## Japanese type classification

 The term “modern serif” in Latin type refers to a classification called _didone,_ such as Bodoni and Didot.
 However, in Japanese typography, the definition of a modern serif is a little different.
-Let’s first look at an old-style serif, which is a good starting point for type classification development.
+Let’s first look at an old-style serif:

 <figure>